w3f/Grants-Program/applications/cryptex.md

 As can be seen, it will be paramount that all participants agree on the same 'time'.

-The second type of EtF that we enable uses the threshold scheme setup in the IBS Block seal section to decrypt data.
+The second type of EtF that we enable uses the threshold scheme setup in the IBE Block seal section to decrypt data.
 We build this off of the previous result (encryption to a slot).
 Here, we aggregate the public keys $\hat{Q}$ derived from each authority's identity and use the same BF IBE scheme to encrypt a message for the aggregated public key.
 Subsequently, using the same decryption approach as BF IBE, once at least at threshold of validators have release their key share, any messages encrypted for $\hat{Q}$ can be decrypted.

 ##### Implementation Details